n12k0/obsidian-cut-the-fluff-german/README.md

 * **Unnecessary complexity or clutter** (eg. ~~utilise~~ -> use, ~~in regard to~~ -> about, ~~it is interesting to note~~)
 * **Redundancies** (~~each and~~ every, ~~one and~~ the same, ~~final~~ conclusion, combine ~~together~~)

+# Privacy

+All processing happens locally on your device.
+Your text or any other data is never sent to a remote server by this plugin.

 # Customization

 ## Rules